-- Use of medical devices that pass into the body, such as IV or urinary catheters
+- Medical devices that pass into the body, such as IVs or catheters

 - Open wounds

-- Contact with someone who has or has been exposed to gram-negative bacteria
+- Contact with someone who carries gram negative bacteria

-Symptoms will depend on the location of the infection.
-Fever is a common sign of infection.
+Symptoms depend on the site of the infection.
+Fever is a common sign.

-A bacterial infection may be suspected based on the symptoms.
+An infection may be suspected by the symptoms.

 A sample of fluids may be taken from the suspected area.
-The sample will be examined in the lab to identify the specific type of bacteria that is causing the infection.
-Samples may be taken through:
+The sample will be tested for bacteria.
+Samples may be taken with: